-Trump adviser Navarro declines invitation to testify before House panel on whistleblower’s complaint
+Trump adviser Navarro declines invitation to testify before House panel on vaccine official’s whistleblower complaint

 Bright’s complaint states that Navarro “clearly shared Dr. Bright’s concerns about the potential devastation the United States would face from the coronavirus and asked Dr. Bright to identify the supply chain and medical countermeasures most critical to address at that time,” in early February, “to save lives.”

 Bright also asserts in the complaint that he resisted pressure from HHS political leadership to make “potentially harmful drugs widely available,” including chloroquine and hydroxychloroquine, which Trump has repeatedly heralded, and urged people to take both from his Twitter account and the White House lectern.
-The president’s associates, including Fox host Laura Ingraham and Trump’s personal attorney Rudolph W. Giuliani have touted the drug as a treatment for covid-19 in private Oval Office meetings and phone calls.
+The president’s associates, including Fox host Laura Ingraham and Trump’s personal attorney Rudolph W. Giuliani, have touted the drug as a treatment for covid-19, the disease the coronavirus causes, in private Oval Office meetings and phone calls.

 In a statement to The Post, Eshoo said she “invited Dr. Navarro to testify because he is a key figure in Dr. Bright’s whistleblower complaint and is a high-level authority in the Trump administration who took Dr. Bright’s warnings seriously.
 It’s unfortunate the administration is not willing to make witnesses available to the House.”